SublimeMudTime/LilyGo-T-Beam-LoRa-Communication/README.md

 This code is designed to control the operation of the GPS module.
 It reads GPS data to obtain location information.
 It uses the TinyGPS++ library and the HardwareSerial library.
 It reads serial data from the GPS module and, when a valid location fix is obtained, it displays the latitude, longitude, and altitude information on the serial port.
 The purpose of the code is to read and display GPS location data.

 ## Integrated Receiver and Transmitter
+The code utilizes the LoRa library to establish long-range communication between the LoRa transmitter and receiver.
+LoRa (Long Range) technology enables reliable communication over long distances with low power consumption.
+The LoRa module is configured to operate at a frequency of 868MHz (BAND), which is a common frequency for LoRa applications in Europe.

+The GPS module is connected to the receiver using a serial communication line.
+The TinyGPS++ library is used to decode the NMEA GPS data received from the module.
+The GPS data includes latitude and longitude information, as well as altitude.

+In the main loop, the code checks for available GPS data by reading the GPSSerial.
+If valid GPS location data is received, it proceeds to check for incoming LoRa packets using the LoRa.parsePacket() function.
+If a packet is available, it reads the data using the readData() function.

+The received packet contains the latitude and longitude information transmitted by the LoRa transmitter.
+The code extracts the latitude and longitude values from the packet using substring operations and converts them to floating-point values for further calculations.

+To calculate the distance between the receiver and transmitter, the Haversine formula is used.
+The Haversine formula takes into account the curvature of the Earth and provides a reasonably accurate estimation of the distance between two points on the Earth's surface.
+The calculateDistance() function implements the Haversine formula and returns the distance in meters.

+The calculated distance is then displayed on the OLED screen using the Adafruit SSD1306 library.
+The OLED screen is initialized with the appropriate settings, and the displayData() function is called to update the screen with the distance value.

+In addition to the OLED display, the distance value is printed on the serial port for monitoring and debugging purposes.
+The receiver and transmitter coordinates, as well as the calculated distance, are printed on the serial port to provide a comprehensive view of the received data.

+These technical details showcase how the code integrates LoRa communication, GPS data parsing, distance calculation, and display functionalities to create a complete system for wireless distance measurement using LoRa and GPS technologies.